CzechMate: In Search of Jiří Menzel: Release

 In 2018, the documentary was certified by the Central Board of Film Certification, thus becoming the longest Indian feature film to have been certified.
 The length of the film, about 7.5 hours, became a hurdle in finding distributors and slots for screenings and film festivals.
 It was finally screened at Italy's Il Cinema Ritrovato, Mumbai Film Festival, Kolkata Film Festival, and there were standalone screenings at the UCLA Film and Television Archive, Prague, London, Bratislava.
 In July 2020, the documentary was released by Second Run on Blu-ray.

 Reception

 The film was critically acclaimed and received positive reviews.
 Scroll.in wrote: "Shivendra Singh Dungarpur’s monumental tribute to one of the most exciting film movements will soon start touring the arthouse circuit."
-The response at the screening for Czech and Slovakian embassies in Delhi was "incredibly", and Dungapur states that the "Czechs were literally crying by the end, while the Indians came out saying that there were lots of things that they didn’t know."
+The response at the screening for Czech and Slovakian embassies in Delhi was "incredible", and Dungapur states that the "Czechs were literally crying by the end, while the Indians came out saying that there were lots of things that they didn’t know."
 Some critics questioned the length of the film, but acknowledged that the film is "labour of love" and a "love letter to Czech New Wave".